All Products

 Data Integration

-To switch data integration tasks on the Data Integration page:
+On the Data Integration page:

-Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Integration > Data Integration.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Integration.
+1. Log on to the DataWorks console.
+In the top navigation bar, select your region.
+In the left-side navigation pane, choose Data Integration > Data Integration, select your workspace, and click Go to Data Integration.

 image

-To switch data integration tasks on the new Data Studio page:
+On the new Data Studio page:

-1. Go to the Workspaces page in the DataWorks console.
-In the top navigation bar, select a desired region.
-Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.
+1. Go to the Workspaces page.
+In the top navigation bar, select your region.
+Find your workspace and choose Shortcuts > Data Studio in the Actions column.

 image

-Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Development and O&M > Data Development.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Development.
+1. Log on to the DataWorks console.
+In the top navigation bar, select your region.
+In the left-side navigation pane, choose Data Development and O&M > Data Development, select your workspace, and click Go to Data Development.

 3. Set Node Type to Offline Synchronization and Real-time Synchronization.
-Set Resource Group for Data Integration to the resource group that you want to switch.
+Set Resource Group for Data Integration to the resource group you want to switch.

 image